SantiMon1417/Epistemic-uncertainty-at-regional-level-in-Italy/README.md

 | 📈 **(b)** | Stacked plot showing the relative contribution of each source of uncertainty |
 | 🎯 **(c)** | Uncertainties normalized by the maximum branch-set dispersion (max σᵢ) |
 | 📐 **(d)** | Uncertainties normalized by the total epistemic uncertainty (σ<sub>Total</sub>) |

-## 📂 Repository Contents

-- 🗺️ Figures for the 20 Italian regions given the **MA04** hazard model
-- 📊 Figures for the 20 Italian regions given the **ValentiniEtAl2017** hazard model

 ## 📚 Related Publication